Misuse of Hay Fever Medication Causes Misery for Millions

 Allergy Awareness Week runs from 28th April and Allergy UK is encouraging everyone to get involved to show their support.
 Raise awareness.
 Save lives. #AllergyWeek.
 Contact Allergy UK for more details on how you can get involved with fundraising.

-Allergy UK is the leading national medical charity providing advice, information and support to people with allergy and food intolerance.
+Allergy UK is the leading national charity providing advice, information and support to people with allergy and food intolerance.
 Allergy UK makes a difference through a dedicated helpline and network for sufferers.
 Through Allergy UK’s helpline 01322 619898 and website: www.allergyuk.org, people are able to receive individual advice and download fact sheets on all aspects of allergy.

 Allergy Awareness Week is supported by: